ntvviktor/DecisionTreeClassifier/README.md

 The Decision Tree Classifer using binary split.
 The tree splits data based on Infomation Gain And GINI index (GINI impurity)

+Thank you @IntrovertHedgehog for helping me print the tree!